UniAP2022/UniAP/README.md

 Ground truth: "so upon the morn they took their horses with the queen and rode a maying in woods and meadows as it pleased them in great joy and delight now there was a knight".

+Transcript: "so upon the more they took their horses withe the queen and rode a maing in woods and meadows as it pleased them in great joy and delight now there was a night".

 Origin audio + Universal perturbaion (init status: investigations rosenboom mockingbird, SNR:  26.42dB):

 https://user-images.githubusercontent.com/97931505/168716044-a95f82f9-a917-48dd-8a3a-40cb50c3b9eb.mov

 Transcript: "in they held them in they saw upon the mord thayed took their horsehes wwimenly helmen im help them in they had roawed them an unmanig old the ini oer anc an y meatows as if pleased  them in they helpd them in the in great that yoy and delight help them in they held them in they helpd them in they ano their was u night ti".